The Persian empire falls to Alexander of Macedon (356 -323 BC)

 Alexander continued his march eastwards: note especially

-- The conquest of Afghanistan (perhaps the last successful military invasion of that country), and his march through the Khyber Pass into Pakistan.
+- The conquest of Afghanistan (perhaps the last successful western military invasion of that country), and his march through the Khyber Pass into Pakistan.

 - His war with king Porus in the Punjab – the first European to face elephants in battle – ending in mutual respect, and with Porus given back his kingdom, and confirmed as satrap of India.

 - Since Persepolis and Ecbatana, Alexander's interest was just as much in exploration.

 The mutiny – Alexander's Macedonians simply refused to cross the Beas – last of the five rivers of Punjab.

 Would Alexander otherwise have reached the Ganges and possibly China?
 He'd wanted to reach the ocean the other side of India, which he thought was not much further.
 But Alexander had to listen to his men, and they turned for home – down along the Indus, some in boats, some marching.
 Some of his hardest fighting was on this journey.
 Leading his men in an attack on one city, his lung was punctured by an arrow: a wound which was eventually to contribute to his death.

 Wherever he could, he settled some of his men and founded a city – always called Alexandria (Kandahar in Afghanistan is an example of one that is still very much there).
 He even founded a city in memory of Bucephalas, now Jhelum in Pakistan.
 Frequently, he left Persians in charge of their former satrapies.
 He adopted Persian dress, and was happy to encourage those who looked upon him as a god.
 Near the mouth of the Indus, the force was split – some sailed, while Alexander led a march to explore the route by land.
 They got lost in the desert and suffered the most appalling hardships.
 Eventually the two groups met up, and Alexander marched towards Babylon, which he intended to be the heartland of his empire.

 Alexander and Hephaestion